karenarcoverde/programs-c-sharp/README.md

 tutorial brackeys how to program in c#

-console app (.NET Core) no windows, linux e macOs.
+console app (.NET Core) on windows, linux and macOs.